ruby-syntax-tree/prettier_print/README.md

 q.breakable(force: true)
 ```

-There are a few circumstances where you'll want to force the newline into the output but no insert a break parent (because you don't want to necessarily force the groups to break unless they need to).
-In this case you can pass `force: :skip_break_parent` to this `breakable` and it will not insert a break parent.
+There are a few circumstances where you'll want to force the newline into the output but not insert a break parent (because you don't want to necessarily force the groups to break unless they need to).
+In this case you can pass `force: :skip_break_parent` to breakable and it will not insert a break parent.

 ```ruby
 q.breakable(force: :skip_break_parent)